Abolah/Coinbot/README.md

 [![Discord Bots](https://discordbots.org/api/widget/367061304042586124.svg)](https://discordbots.org/bot/367061304042586124)

+If you Like CoinBot don't forget to upvote it on clicking on the widget above.

 Coinbot is a Discord bot created in Python and used to display some useful informations about CryptoMarket trading.

-Send me a discord message to @Abolah#1337 or @Abolaah on Twitter if you want informations about the hosting.

-## If you want to test it, you can join this server :
+## If you want to test it or help me in the development, you can join this server :
 * [CoinBot Test Server](https://discord.gg/PVyNRca)

 ## Getting Started